storj-archived/kfs/doc/performance-testing.md

 ---

 Upon closer inspection the data shows that in every category the mean execution time is lower for KFS for all categories.
-As for variance, vanilla LevelDB is vastly greater than KFS for writes and unlinks but more consistent for reads.
+As for variance, the story is a bit more complicated.
+On SSD vanilla LevelDB has much greater variance than KFS for writes and unlinks but more consistent for reads.
+On HDD both KFS and vanilla show greater variance, but again KFS performs more consistently on writes and unlinks.

 ---

+Mean execution time comparison for SSD and HDD.

 ![Mean Comparison SSD](doc/img/mean-elapsed-time-by-operation-and-db-ssd.png)

 ![Mean Comparison HDD](doc/img/mean-elapsed-time-by-operation-and-db-hdd.png)

+Standard deviation execution time comparison for SSD and HDD.

 ![Standard Deviation Comp SSD](doc/img/sd-elapsed-time-by-operation-and-db-ssd.png)